microsoft/verified-storage/osdi25/capybaraKV/README.md

 We provide a python script, `count_capybarakv_lines.py`, that uses this tool to generate a table of line counts and a proof-to-code ratio for CapybaraKV.
 The script also uses `tokei` (https://github.com/XAMPPRocky/tokei, installed by `setup.sh`) to count the lines of code in the `pmcopy` crate, which is implemented in regular Rust.

-1. From `verified-storage/storage_node/src`, run `./verify-ae.sh --emit=dep-info`.
+1. From `storage_node/src`, run `./verify-ae.sh --emit=dep-info`.
 This will generate a `lib.d` file in that directory.
 2. In the same directory, run `python3 count_capybarakv_lines.py lib.d ../../pmcopy ../../../verus`.
 This will generate a table matching the CapybaraKV portion of Table 3 as well as the proof-to-code ratio based on line counts in the table.
 3. This script will output a table that looks similar to Table 3 in the paper.
 The values in the table and the proof-to-code ratio reported under the outputted table should match those in the paper.

 ### Manual auditing

 To gain confidence that what is being verified is indeed a reasonable specification of correctness for a key/value store, you may decide to audit the unverified parts of the code.
+All of the files referred to in this section are in `storage_node/src` except for the `pmcopy` crate, which has its source code in `pmcopy/src`.

 The untrusted code, which is verified by Verus, consists of various files ending in `_v.rs`, where the `v` stands for "verified".
 You don't have to read these files to have confidence in the correctness of the system; you just need to have Verus verify them, as described above.
 The other code files, i.e., the files ending in `_t.rs`, need to be read and understood to audit the system properly.